Katrix/DataPrism/docs/_docs/guide/02_queries.md

 Note how you don't have to directly return a column from the grouping function.
 For example, in `q3` a tuple is used.
 Anything that works for `map` also works here.

-## flatMap
+## flatMap/LATERAL

-So far the docs have looked at direct function application on the queries, resulting in an applicative style. `Query` also defines `flatMap`, and because of that for comprehensions.
+So far the docs have looked at direct function application on the queries, resulting in an applicative style.
+For databases that support `LATERAL`, `Query` also defines `flatMap`, and because of that for comprehensions.
+The reason why `LATERAL` is required is because `flatMap` is a very powerful function, and producing invalid SQL without `LATERAL` can be quite easy.
+If you still want flatMap for a database which does not support `LATERAL`, create your own platform, and mix in `UnsafeSqlQueryPlatformFlatmap` into it.

 ```scala 3 sc-compile-with:User.scala
 import dataprism.jdbc.platform.PostgresJdbcPlatform.*